SixTrack/pysixdesk/doc/Table.md

 | mtime     | bigint(20) | Last modification time

 ## sixtrack_wu
-This table have as many lines as the machine configurations
+This table will have as many lines as the cartesian product between machine configurations and the beam phase space scan points

 | Field         | Type       | Description
 |---------------|------------|------